 Can be too thin for people who need a thicker spray formula.

 Formula uses natural ingredients for extra healing properties.
 Has a high degree of volume and manageability.
 Makes styling easier.
-Good for both thin and thick hair types alike.
+Good for a broad range of hair types.

 Does not thicken as much as other high-quality hair products.